seanslma/maki/Coding/VBA/Index.md

 ```

 ## zero-based
+- `Split("x,y,z", ",")` '0-based index
-`Application.Transpose` will return a 1-D `zero-based` array of a single column or single row.
+- `Application.Transpose` will return a 1-D `zero-based` array of a single column or single row.